My Hovercraft is Full of Eels

 Be patterns, be examples

-July 6th, 2011 by chris · climate change, flights, USA
+July 6th, 2011 by Chris · climate change, flights, USA

 Be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one.